benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 SMS Checkout Preview allows both Nike members and guests to purchase Nike products using a mobile phone number instead of an email address.
-If the consumer is purchasing using an email address, you can skip this section.
+If the consumer is purchasing with an email address, you can skip this section.

 >**Note**: SMS checkout is currently available in China only